All Episodes

 The Senate can make whatever rules it wants for itself, Paula.

-If if Reed wants to try to overturn the filibuster rule and get rid of 60 votes in the Senate, let him try.
+If Reed wants to try to overturn the filibuster rule and get rid of 60 votes in the Senate, let him try.

 If he can get the votes for it, then they got a new rule, and that's how they operate.

-Fine and dandy, it's up to them to make their rules.
+It's up to them to make their rules.

 And the Republicans were totally right to oppose that because that impacts the, as I say, the president.